FEAR OF PUBLIC SPEAKING

 An 8-year-old Mormon boy was giving a talk to church members about the angel Moroni.
 But he said, “angel Macaroni.”
 Everyone laughed, and the boy was embarrassed.
 However, they truly loved that boy.
 What they were laughing at was a mental picture of a giant macaroni with angel wings, not at the boy.

 2. Someone Walks Out.
-There are many reasons why people leave a presentation and most of them have nothing to do with you or your presentation.
-Here are some potential reasons.
+There are many reasons why people leave a presentation.
+Most reasons have nothing to do with you or your presentation.
+Here are some potential causes.

 - They have something pressing going on in their life that needs to be immediately addressed.

 - Is your topic controversial?
-Caution – if you are a beginning public speaker and you take on a controversial topic, you are far braver than most experienced speakers.
-It would be safer to pass on such speeches, until you’re comfortable with public speaking.
+Caution – if you are a beginning public speaker and take on a controversial topic, you are far braver than most experienced speakers.
+It would be safer to pass on such speeches until you’re comfortable with public speaking.

-If you decide to give a speech on a controversial topic, you need to prepare for all kinds of negative reactions, including “the walk out.”
+3. Controversial Topic.
+If you give a speech on a controversial subject, you must prepare for all kinds of adverse reactions, including “the walkout.”
 Instead of fretting over their departure, you should smile.
-Those kinds of people can make your presentation difficult, and the greatest thing to help you is to have the agitators leave.
+Those kinds of people can make your presentation difficult, and the most significant thing to help you is to have the agitators leave.
 This is true even if it is 50% of your audience.
 The best thing to do is to ignore it.
-Do not ask them to come back, and do not make a sarcastic comment.
-The worst thing that could happen is to have those disruptors return.
+Please do not ask them to come back, and do not make a sarcastic comment.
+The worst thing that could happen is to have those people return.

 Be careful!
 This may require the security team to come in to protect the agitators.

-5. Someone Falls Asleep.
+6. Someone Falls Asleep.
 There are many reasons for people to fall asleep during a presentation.
 Some have worked long hours and are tired.
 Some have just finished lunch.
 This is why you should do everything possible to speak in the morning.
-If it has to be afternoon, it should be at after 2 p.m.
-A golden rule is to never do speeches after lunch in a warm room.
+If it has to be afternoon, it should be after 2 p.m.
+A golden rule is to avoid giving speeches in a warm room after lunch.

-6. Other Issues.
+7. Other Issues.
 Another problem has to do with the topic.
 Some topics will put nearly anyone to sleep.
-Take for example, “The Asymptotic Relationship Between Converging Variables.”
+Take, for example, “The Asymptotic Relationship Between Converging Variables.”

-Topics, like that, also point to another problem – do not use words that are understood by less than 90% of your audience.
+Topics like that also point to another problem – do not use words that less than 90% of your audience understands.
 And stay away from repeated use of military acronyms.
-If the listeners do not understand the words used, they will tune you out.
+If the listeners do not understand the terms, they will tune you out.
 Once they tune you out, it is almost impossible to get them back.

-Do not read your speech.
+8. Do not read your speech.
 It indicates that you are not prepared.
 But worse yet, it increases your talking speed.
 Speakers should use between 1.5 and 2.5 words per second maximum.
-Get your cell phone out and talk at the speed of 1 word per second.
+Get your cell phone out and talk at the rate of 1 word per second.
 You will find that this is – v e r y – slow.
-Next try 2 words per second.
+Next, try two words per second.
 This is just right.
-Now try 3 words per second.
+Now try three words per second.
 This is way too fast.
 The 1.5 to 2 words-per-second tempo is what most news broadcasters use.